unicode-org/message-format-wg/spec/syntax.md

 The design goals of the syntax specification are as follows:

-1. The syntax should be an incremental update over the ICU MessageFormat 1.0 syntax in order to leverage the familiarity and the single-message model that is ubiquitous in the localization tooling today, and increase the chance of adoption.
+1. The syntax should leverage the familiarity with ICU MessageFormat 1.0 in order to lower the barrier to entry and increase the chance of adoption.
+   At the same time,
+   the syntax should fix the [pain points of ICU MessageFormat 1.0](../docs/why_mf_next.md).

    - _Non-Goal_: Be backwards-compatible with the ICU MessageFormat 1.0 syntax.